16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Igloo Heritage Hard Liner 9-Quart Cooler ($29.99; target.com)

-One of the chicer looking coolers we found, this bag’s exterior is made from a unique polyester fiber created from recycled, post-consumer plastic bottles.
-Not only that, but it most importantly holds a ton: 24 cans in fact.
+One of the chicer-looking coolers we found, this bag’s exterior is made from a unique polyester fiber created from recycled postconsumer plastic bottles.
+Not only that, but it most importantly holds a ton: 24 cans, in fact.
 The main compartment has an easy-access hatch lid with an additional zipper around the top to keep things cold.
-The inner, leak-resistant compartment itself is hard, meaning it’s great for items you don’t want smushed, but it’s also removable so it’s easy to clean.
+The inner leak-resistant compartment itself is hard, meaning it’s great for items you don’t want smushed, but it’s also removable, so it’s easy to clean.

 You can store small accessories (like a phone charger or bottle opener) in that front pocket, and what we love most is that adjustable, padded strap that makes carrying the thing a breeze.